-Groats are usually prepared first by soaking and then slowly simmered until soft.
+Groats are usually prepared first by soaking and then slowly simmering until they are soft.
 Buckwheat groats are prepared in this manner to make the traditional Eastern European dish called kasha.
 Refer to the recipe you are using to get the cooking directions when you prepare groats.
 If you are substituting grains or using cut or crushed groats, the cooking time may be different.

 Roasted buckwheat groats are also called kasha or kashi and used in many Eastern European dishes.
 These can include kasha used as a stuffing or side dish with meat.
 Kasha Varnishkes are a traditional Jewish recipe with bowtie pasta and buckwheat groats.

 Blood sausage or black pudding is made with buckwheat groats or barley groats.
 The groats provide more texture in these traditional preparations that aim to leave no part of the animal unused.

 In England, groaty pudding is made to eat on Guy Fawkes Night.
 It's a baked dish that includes groats that have been soaked first to reduce the baking time, beef, leeks, and onion.
 It still takes a very long time to bake.

 Some people buy groats to mill into their own flour and retain all of the nutrition of the whole grain.
 Such flour would have a shorter shelf life due to the germ, but home cooks might mill the flour immediately before using it.